MohammadAQ/DOS-/README.md

 [
   {
     "id": 1,
-    "title": "How to get a good grade in DOS in 20 minutes a day", "topic": "Distributed Systems"
+    "title": "How to get a good grade in DOS in 40 minutes a day", "topic": "Distributed Systems"
   },
   {
     "id": 2,
-    "title": "RPCs for Dummies",
+    "title": "RPCs for Noobs",
     "topic": "Distributed Systems"
   }
 ]